Monitor and guard your credit rating.

 The use of a Credit Assistance Group can help.
 These groups are often community volunteers or services provided by larger organizations such as AARP.
-They are the quick response group that will assist consumers calling through toll-free numbers.
-The public would certainly like to know the effect of credit records to their application of loans, mortgage, employment and/or insurance transactions.
+They are the quick response group that will assist consumers in calling through toll-free numbers.
+The public would certainly like to know the effect of credit records on their application of loans, mortgage, employment, and insurance transactions.

 Also included to the team’s responsibility is the making of reports on the personal credit insurance of the consumers.
 This report will show the consumer’s variable score and the comparison with the aggregate scores

 The team will consider previous credit records and the possible effect of extraordinary events which resulted in low scoring.
 They will help the consumers by directing or referring them to the right people who will help them take good care of their credit problems.
 They can also assist in correcting errors in the credit records of the concerned consumer.

-With the continued research and study on the needs of the consumers, these credit scoring bureaus will truly make a difference to the lending and insurance world as well as to us as consumers.
+With the continued research and study on the needs of the consumers, these credit scoring bureaus will genuinely make a difference to the lending and insurance world as well as to us as consumers.